twilio-labs/ai-assistants-samples/README.md

 Tool to hand over a conversation that the Assistant is handling to a Studio flow.
 While there is an example `Description` for the Tool you want to update this to match your handover criteria.

 This Tool rewires the conversation from your Assistant to Studio but does not forward the last message to the Studio flow.
 Instead the Tool will by default respond with `Conversation handed over` which might prompt the Assistant to say something like "I handed this conversation over".
-If you want to manipulate this message you can pass a different message into the Tool URL using the `successMessage` query parameter.
+If you want to manipulate this message you can pass a different message into the Tool URL using the `SuccessMessage` query parameter.

 > [!IMPORTANT]
 > Requires:
 >
 > 1. The use of [Twilio Conversations as channel](#conversations-channel)
 > 2. The Assistant & these Functions to be deployed in the same account as Studio flow
-> 3. You either need to configure the `STUDIO_FLOW_SID` or pass `flowSid` as query parameter to the Tool URL.
+> 3. You either need to configure the `STUDIO_FLOW_SID` or pass `FlowSid` as query parameter to the Tool URL.

 | Field           | Configuration                                                   |
 | --------------- | --------------------------------------------------------------- |